-WATER AND ENVIRONMENTAL RESEARCH INSTITUTE OF THE WESTERN PACIFIC (WERI) Dr. Gary R.W.
-Denton, Director, Ph: (671) 735-2690; FAX: 734-8890; E-mail: gdenton@uguam.uog.edu
+WATER AND ENVIRONMENTAL RESEARCH INSTITUTE OF THE WESTERN PACIFIC (WERI)

+Dr. Gary R.W.
+Denton, Director, Ph.
+(671) 735-2690; Fax: 734-8890; E-mail: gdenton@uguam.uog.edu

 The Water and Environmental Research Institute of the Western Pacific was established as a research unit of the University of Guam in May 1975.
-The role of the Institute is to provide water and environmental resources information by conducting basic and applied research in an interdisciplinary environment, by teaching, and by disseminating research results.
+It is one of 54 similar institute established by the U.S. Congressional Delegation at each Land Grant university in the United States and in several territories.
+The role of the Institute is to provide (WERI) water and environmental resources information by conducting basic and applied research in an interdisciplinary environment, by teaching, and by disseminating research results.
+Currently, WERI is ranked among the top six institutes nationwide, based on its professional performance.

-Consistent with the regional role of the University, the Institute devotes part of its program effort to Western Pacific islands other than Guam.
+Consistent with regional role of the University, the Institute devotes part of its program effort to Western Pacific islands other than Guam.
 It is the only research center of its type in this geographic area and endeavors to respond to the unique conditions that exist here.
-The Institute works closely with an Advisory Council composed of representatives of water and alternate energy related agencies from the Western Pacific area.
+The Institute works closely with an Advisory Council composed of environmental and water resources professionals from the Western Pacific region.

-Water resources research is inherently multidisciplinary and includes all the water- and environmental-related areas of engineering as well as other areas such as biology, chemistry, economics, law, geology, anthropology, climatology, and meteorology.
+Water resources research is inherently multidisciplinary and includes all the water and environmental related areas of engineering as well as other areas such as biology, chemistry, economics, law, geology, anthropology, climatology, and meteorology.
 In order to undertake research of this nature, the Institute draws from the varied expertise of its research faculty members, other University of Guam faculty, research affiliates from other universities, and local professionals.
-In November of 1991 the Institute officially became the first Regional Institute of the Western Pacific.
-This designation has opened a broad new spectrum of regional research and service opportunities for the University of Guam.